gamedevware/charon/docs/advanced/command_line.rst

 .. code-block:: bash

-  dotnet tool charon COMMAND --parameterName <parameter-value>
+  dotnet charon COMMAND --parameterName <parameter-value>

   # parameters can have more than one value.
   # Use space to separate values
-  dotnet tool charon EXPORT --schemas Item Armor "Project Settings" Quest
+  dotnet charon EXPORT --schemas Item Armor "Project Settings" Quest

   # if your value contains a space, put it inside the quotation marks.
   # Escape characters and other rules depend on the OS you are running.
-  dotnet tool charon "c:\my application\my path.txt"
+  dotnet charon "c:\my application\my path.txt"

   # some parameters don't require a value (e.g. flag).
-  dotnet tool charon VERSION --verbose
+  dotnet charon VERSION --verbose

 Absolute and relative paths
 ---------------------------